 On a busy street corner in front of Takashimaya department store in Nanba, we saw a 3-man band playing a very familiar Japanese melody.
 The singer's hair and eyeglasses were styled as if he was from a way-back era.
 We stood watching then gave the band a big applause.
 Vincent took a video of the singer singing.
 If you know the name of the tune, please let us know.

-[Addendum: In December of 2017, a kind viewer left a comment at Vincent's YouTube clip to tell us that the name of the tune is "かえり船", a Japanese oldie, and the 3-man band is named "東京大衆歌謡楽団", consisting of 3 brothers.
+[Addendum: In December of 2017, a kind viewer left a comment at Vincent's YouTube clip to tell us that the name of the tune is "かえり船" (Ka-e-ri-bune, 戦後の外地からの復員船を歌う, a Japanese end-of-WWII-era oldie), and band's name is "東京大衆歌謡楽団".
 You may Google the song's name or the band's name to see more YouTube clips of them.]

 We had a fun evening in Nanba.
 Back at the hotel, we learned Red Sox won game 4 of the World Series.